 The brave new future

-After the completion of the first cohort of participants in 2015, HR were keen to build on the success of their intervention and conducted a number of stakeholder interviews to inform their on-going investment.
+After the completion of the first cohort of participants, HR were keen to build on the success of their intervention and conducted a number of stakeholder interviews to inform their on-going investment.

 At this point, a number of senior leaders expressed an interest in continuing their development work.
 One senior said:

 “When my first coaching engagement came to an end, I knew I wanted my coach to continue to work with me through a significant period of business change.
 I believe my coaching has added real organisational value; if HR didn’t have the budget I would have funded it from my own P&L.”

 In the face of such a positive response and with quantitative data starting to bear it out, the business engaged Indigogold to undertake a second, and then a third year of consulting to build on the solid foundation we had created.